Collectible Antique Maps

 Hereford Mappa Mundi 1300 CE

 This is one of the earliest T-O maps still surviving.
-It was made around 1300 CE and can be seen at the Hereford Cathedral in Hereford, England, UK
+It was made around 1300 CE and can be seen at the Hereford Castle in Hereford, England, UK

 Catalan Atlas 1375 CE